 Options: Umbrella & County & PEP

-The third and new option is to establish a PEP with one of the organizations that manages vouchers soon to be available to home educators.
-More info here and as it becomes available: Florida Unschoolers - FES--Special Needs (Gardiner)
+A third and new option is to establish a PEP with one of the organizations that manages vouchers for home educators.
+More info here: Florida Unschoolers - FES--UA (Special Needs) & ESAs

 Each choice involves different paperwork to start with and different recordkeeping/reporting requirements as you go along.
 That is the biggest difference for most people and choosing between the options comes down to deciding which set of paperwork you want to deal with.